JD Tuition and Fees

 ||$1.75 per unit

-The date to receive a full tuition and fee refund is typically three weeks after the start of formal classes.
+REFUNDS: The date to receive a full tuition and fee refund is typically three weeks after the start of formal classes.
 You may find information about the university refund policy here.
-If withdrawing from school, a $250 withdrawal fee or forfeiture of all non-refundable admission deposits will be assessed.
+If withdrawing from school, a forfeiture of all non-refundable admission deposits will be assessed for new first year students.
 The final date to receive a full tuition refund is listed on the academic calendar.